-During this week when we celebrate John's birth, we read Chapter 11 of Matthew's Gospel.
+As we celebrate John's birth, we are reminded of Chapter 11 of Matthew's Gospel.
 It contains Jesus' words about John: "...among those born of woman no one has arisen greater than John the Baptist."

 The chapter begins with John in prison.
 He sends word to Jesus to ask, "Are you the One who is to come, or are we to wait for another?"
 It seems a strange question, coming from John.
 Having done so much and given up so much to prepare the world for the Messiah, is he still unsure that Jesus is the One?
 Must he die at Herod's hands without certainty?

 Jesus' answer at first seems merely a statement of the obvious.
-He tells the inquirers to share with John what they "hear and see"—His healings and the good news He brings to the poor.
+He tells the inquirers to share with John what they "hear and see" meaning His healings and the good news He brings to the poor.